Previous exhibitions at Galerie Bel'Art: 1992

 He travels to Sweden on a scholarship, and settles down in Saltsjöbaden.

-Here he meats his future wife, Gudrun Huss.
+Here he meets his future wife, Gudrun Huss.

-Organizes exhibitions, among others in Saltsjöbaden, with the local artists, as Oscar Bergman, Marja Casparsson, Isaac Grünewald, Sven X:et Erixon and others.
-Commissariat for “Artists in exile” with amongst others Endre Nemes, Peter Weiss
+He organizes exhibitions, among others in Saltsjöbaden, with the local artists, as Oscar Bergman, Marja Casparsson, Isaac Grünewald, Sven X:et Erixon and others.
+Commissariat for “Artists in exile” with amongst others Endre Nemes, Peter Weiss and Ilmar Laaban.

 In 1947 he marries Gudrun Huss.

 The mother dies in Brussels.
 He goes on a longer visit to Paris.
-He meats with many significant artists, amongst other Richard Mortensen.
+He meets many significant artists, amongst other Richard Mortensen.
 A lifelong friendship emerges.
 The same year Olivier begins to paint: in the company of Richard Mortensen.
 He visits with Rut Hillarp,